 How to get to the Viatori garden?

-The Viatori garden is located in Gorizia, in” Via Forte del Bosco 28″
+The garden is located in Gorizia in via Forte del Bosco 28.

-Leave the car and walk about 200 meters.
+At this point, follow the signs for the Piuma park where you will find a parking space.
+Leave your car and walk for about 200 meters.
 You have arrived at the Viatori garden.

-The Viatori garden is open from March to June only on Saturdays and Sundays and other holidays, from 15 to 19.
+The garden Viatori is open from March to June only on Saturdays and Sundays and other public holidays, from 15 to 19.

-At 5pm you can take the guided tour.
+Entry is free!
+At 5pm you can participate in the guided tour.

 How was the Viatori garden born?

-The view was wonderful: on one side you could see the castle and on the other the mountains.
-(It still remains today).
+The landscape was gorgeous: on one side you could see the castle and on the other the mountains.
+(It still remains so today).

 What was Luciano Viatori’s idea?

-After the death of Viatori in 2014, the garden with the testamentary will of the owner was donated to the Cassa di Risparmio Di Gorizia Foundation, which today takes care of it and opens it to the public.
+After Viatori’s death in 2014, the garden with the owner’s will was donated to the Cassa di Risparmio Di Gorizia Foundation which today takes care of it and opens it to the public.